wodowiesel/SDRFunk/README.md

 ### Build & Install:

-For building just use the extension-packer the extension manager.
+ For generating package just use the builder/packer in the extension manager of the browser.

-a) Install it via Chrome Extension-Site (proved)

-for previous original Version use APP-ID: `miieomcelenidlleokajkghmifldohpo\`

-b) Use the extention_1.1.6_0.crx (.pem for key) installer from the package
+a) Use the extention_1.1.6_0.crx (.pem for key) installer from the package

-c) Unzip the extension and load it via Extension-Manager 'chrome://extensions' (in Experimental-Mode)
+b) Unzip the extension and load it via Extension-Manager 'chrome://extensions' (in Experimental-Mode)

 Path: `C:\Users\YOURUSERNAME\AppData\Local\Google\Chrome\User Data\Default\Extensions\APP-ID\1.1.6_0\`

-(unsecure warning because it's not directly from Google Store)
+('unsecure' warning because it's not directly from Google Store)

 Permissions: Can be managed in the App-Details or in manifest